ZKEX/docs/docs/Concepts/Overview.md

 sidebar_position: 1
 ---

-# 📔 Overview
+# Overview

 ## What is ZKEX?

-**ZKEX is a decentralized L2 multi-chain order book exchange (DEX), build on three ZK-rollups: zkLink, Starkware, and zkSync.**
+** ZKEX is a decentralized L2 multi-chain order book exchange (DEX), build on three ZK-rollups: zkLink, Starkware, and zkSync.**

 **Users will be able to trade assets from multiple chains with a similar experience as on Binance or Coinbase, but instead, ZKEX will be decentralized, trust minimized, and non-custodial, with transactions secured with zero-knowledge proofs.**